Inter-American Commission on Human Rights: Composition

 The IACHR's ranking officers are its seven commissioners.
 The commissioners are elected by the OAS General Assembly, for four-year terms, with the possibility of re-election on one occasion, for a maximum period in office of eight years.
-They serve in a personal capacity and are not considered to represent their countries of origin but rather "all the member countries of the Organization" (Art.
-35 of the convention).
+They serve in a personal capacity and are not considered to represent their countries of origin but rather "all the member countries of the Organization" (Convention, Art.
+35).
 The convention (Art.
 34) says that they must "be persons of high moral character and recognized competence in the field of human rights".
 No two nationals of the same member state may be commissioners simultaneously (Art.
-37), and commissioners are required to refrain from participating in the discussion of cases involving their home countries.
+37), and commissioners are required to refrain from participating in the discussion of cases involving their home countries (Rules of Procedure, Art.
+17).

+In 2025 Marion Bethel from the Bahamas was elected to serve on the IACHR from 2026 to 2029, along with the American Rosa María Payá and José Luis Caballero Ochoa from Mexico (re-elected).